Skip to main content

 Upcoming events

-Join us for a fun session of crafting and fun geared toward adults with developmental differences and their caretakers.
-No crafting experience required.
-All supplies will be provided.
-For Adults.
+Join us for a fun session of crafting and learning geared toward adults with developmental differences and their caretakers.

 Let’s get ready for school!
 Enjoy books, songs, rhymes, and movement while learning school readiness skills and having fun.
 For ages 2 - 5 with their parent or caregiver.